ovs-code/cubist-mirror/README.md

 pip install numpy opencv-python Pillow pyvirtualcam web.py imageio
 ```

 Download and extract assets.zip into the main folder and images.zip into `static/`.
-These contain the pretrained models.
+These contain the pretrained models and can be found in the *Releases section of the repository*

 ## Running the application